open/close all folders

 - Only Sane Man: Can sometimes appear as this in the top-echelon federal government due to his professionalism and lack of overt politics.

-- Tragic Villain: He worked very hard to preserve the United States, even to the point where he became Not So Different from the rebels he was fighting (by overthrowing the constitutional government he pledged his allegiance to).
+- Tragic Villain: He worked very hard to preserve the United States, even to the point where he became no different from the rebels he was fighting (by overthrowing the constitutional government he pledged his allegiance to).
 Even so, it wasn't enough, and he ended up in charge of a tiny Vestigial Empire—really little better than just one more warlord state—as the country collapsed completely.
 Then that withered away as well, as his last loyal troops deserted him.
 Whatever it was he fought for, he lost it all.

 The New Confederacy